 AU faculty, staff, and alumni take a core group of students on a deep dive of career skills.
 Volunteers are needed for the following:

 - Mock interviewers

 - Presentations related to the core skills: written communication, oral communication, ethics, technology, and critical thinking

 - Site visit hosts

 New York City Site Visit or L.A Intensive

-To volunteer for any of these events, please contact Samantha Mitchell.
+To volunteer or for more information, please contact Samantha Mitchell.

 An evening of panel discussions and networking with alumni, employers, faculty, and staff for students interested in, but not limited to, criminal justice, law enforcement, and criminology.
 To be a panelist, contact Charley Fogel.